Nickelodeon Global Unlimited: Nickelodeon Global

-On 5 April 2022, a Kazakh-language audio track was added for Kazakhstan.
-Since December 2022, Nickelodeon Global has once again been the main channel in the CIS countries (except for Russia and Belarus), replacing the local version, Nickelodeon Russia.
+On 5 April 2022, a Kazakh audio track was added for Kazakhstan.
+On 28 April 2022, due to the invasion of Ukraine, the channel in Russia was closed.
+After leaving Russia, the broadcast of the Belarus and CIS countries was continued.
+Since December 2022, Nickelodeon Global in Belarus was closed.
+The channel has once again been the main channel in the Georgia, Mongolia and CIS countries (except for Russia and Belarus), replacing the local version, Nickelodeon Russia.

-On 1 June 2023, a Ukrainian-language audio track was added, replacing the Nickelodeon Ukraine Pluto TV channel.
+On 1 June 2023, a Ukrainian audio track was added, replacing the Nickelodeon Ukraine Pluto TV channel.
 On 1 August 2023, the channel underwent rebranding, which included an updated logo and new design.

-On 25 November 2024, an Arabic-language audio track was added, replacing the Middle East and North Africa feed.
+On 25 November 2024, an Arabic audio track was added, replacing the Middle East and North Africa feed.

+On 25 November 2025, the Arabic, Kazakh, Russian and Turkish broadcasts of the Global feed ended and replaced by Nickelodeon Asia.

+On 1 January 2026, the Ukrainian broadcast of the Global feed ended along with Nick Jr. and Nicktoons channels in the region.

+On 27 January 2026, Dutch, French, German and Spanish audio tracks were added, replacing the Nickelodeon Commercial Light in Benelux, France, Hispanic America, Liechtenstein, Monaco and Switzerland.

+On 29 January 2026, a Portuguese audio track was added, replacing the Iberian feed in Portugal.
+This change means Portugal and Spain have separated from each other and Portugal once again receives the same feed as Central Europe for the first time since 2009.

+On 5 February 2026, Danish, Norwegian and Swedish audio tracks were added, replacing the Scandinavian and Swedish feeds.

 Nickelodeon CEE

 Nickelodeon CEE was launched in early December 2004.

-Programming blocks

-Weekend Awesomeness

-This programming block starts on Sundays at 16:45 and features special episodes.

-Saturday Marathons

-This programming block starts on Saturdays at 12:00 and features marathons episodes of popular shows.